autowarefoundation/autoware.universe/system/autoware_auto_msgs_adapter/README.md

 - Replicate and edit:
   - [adapter_control.hpp](include/autoware_auto_msgs_adapter/adapter_control.hpp).
   - Add the new header file to the [CMakeLists.txt](CMakeLists.txt).
-- Add a new entry in the if-else if block in the constructor of the adapter node:
+- Add a new entry to the returned map instance in the `AutowareAutoMsgsAdapterNode::create_adapter_map()` method of the adapter node:
   - [autoware_auto_msgs_adapter_core.cpp](src/autoware_auto_msgs_adapter_core.cpp)
+- Add a new entry to the [schema/autoware_auto_msgs_adapter.schema.json](schema/autoware_auto_msgs_adapter.schema.json) file in the `definitions:autoware_auto_msgs_adapter:properties:msg_type_target:enum` section.
+  - Learn more about JSON schema usage in [here](https://autowarefoundation.github.io/autoware-documentation/main/contributing/coding-guidelines/ros-nodes/parameters/#json-schema).
 - Create a new config file by replicating and editing:
   - [adapter_control.param.yaml](config/adapter_control.param.yaml)
 - Add a new test file by replicating and editing: